InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

   eventStatus: 'string',

   /*
-   * 1 - if using a service-specific or publisher-specific TC String
+   * 1 - Default value
-   * 0 - if using a global TC String.
+   * 0 - TC String is invalid.
+   * since Sept 1st 2021, TC strings established with global-scope are considered invalid.
+   * see the section: ["What happened to Global Scope and Out of Band?"](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/TCF-Implementation-Guidelines.md#gsoob) in "IAB Europe Transparency and Consent Framework Implementation Guidelines"
    */
   isServiceSpecific: 1,